 The Barracuda Biking office staff told us that they were only one of two Death Road biking companies who are legally operating these Death Road tours.
 And they’re one of the few Death Road tour companies that hire an ambulance every day to be on standby in case there are any injuries.
 Thank goodness for that, since there was an accident on our trip!

 They also provided all the essential safety gear.
 Full-head helmets were available but we were also offered regular bike helmets.
 We chose the latter because we find that the full-head helmets can sometimes obscure our peripheral vision.
 That’s just our preference, but others feel more secure with the full-head helmets.

 Our driver was also top-notch and we felt very safe with him behind the wheel on these dangerous roads.

-When assessing tour operators, we often look for the best deal period, but with something called “Death Road,” you must also shop around for safety.
+When assessing Death Road tour companies, we often look for the best deal period, but with something called “Death Road,” you must also shop around for safety.
 Your life is on the line.
 We found both safety and value with Barracuda Biking.

-They both spoke perfect English and professionally articulated all the precautions we needed to be aware of.
+Both Barracuda Death Road tour guides spoke perfect English and professionally articulated all the precautions we needed to be aware of.
 They kept a good eye on us, were properly trained in rescue, and seemed ready to jump into action.
-Yet they still kept a lighthearted vibe throughout the day and told us many interesting stories as we journeyed down this insane road.
+Yet the guides still kept a lighthearted vibe throughout the day and told us many interesting stories as we journeyed down this insane road.
 And they helped us to party and celebrate our survival!

 We put together this list of tips to help you survive Death Road.